|

 Profile |

 Two contours that are offset from the Mechanism-Plane.
-The shape of the contours mirrors a sketch-loop in a Part. |
+The shape of the contours is a copy of a sketch-loop in a Part. |

 Extrusion |

-The filled space between the Profile contours.
-The extrusion also has other properties: colour, transparency, density, moment of inertia, mass. |
+The space between the Profile contours.
+The extrusion also has other properties: color, transparency, density, moment of inertia, mass. |

 ||